OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/what-is-drupal.md

 Since the release of Drupal 8 in 2015 the community has been heavily focused on improving the API features of Drupal and ensuring that all of the system’s features are available via the APIs it provides.
 Those might be managing users, configuring the application itself, or creating, updating, and listing content.

 Combining a CMS with a full-featured API gives editorial teams a singular workflow, and interface, to produce content once, in an environment tailored to their needs, that then gets distributed efficiently to a variety of devices and online experiences.
-Using a [COPE](http://blog.programmableweb.com/2009/10/13/cope-create-once-publish-everywhere/) approach (Create once, publish everywhere) allows web (Gatsby) and mobile applications, desktop clients, and business partners, to all access your content.
+Using a [COPE](http://blog.programmableweb.com/2009/10/13/cope-create-once-publish-everywhere/) approach (Create once, publish everywhere) allows web (Gatsby) and mobile applications, desktop clients, and business partners to all access your content.

 Traditionally, Drupal is used to both manage content and present it.
 Your entire website sort of exists inside of Drupal.
 Decoupled drupal – or “headless Drupal” – is when Drupal is used strictly as a content backend without the inclusion of a presentation layer.
 There’s no public-facing part of the installation, only the content, the administrative UI, and a web services API for accessing it.
 If you’re looking to use Drupal as the backend for your Gatsby application then this is what you’re looking for.

-If this is what you want to do there are [distributions](https://drupalize.me/tutorial/user-guide/understanding-distributions?p=3081) (pre-packaged versions of Drupal that consist of additional modules and initial configuration) like [Contenta CMS](http://www.contentacms.org/) and [Reservoir](https://github.com/acquia/reservoir) that provide a quicker path to using Drupal in this way.
+If this is what you want to do, there are [distributions](https://drupalize.me/tutorial/user-guide/understanding-distributions?p=3081) (pre-packaged versions of Drupal that consist of additional modules and initial configuration) like [Contenta CMS](http://www.contentacms.org/) and [Reservoir](https://github.com/acquia/reservoir) that provide a quicker path to using Drupal in this way.
 Distributions are to Drupal as Gatsby is to React applications.
-What you get is a bunch of best-practice configuration already in place, and some scaffolding to make it easier to quickly get your API setup.
+What you get is a bunch of best-practice configuration already in place, and some scaffolding to make it easier to quickly get your API set up.

 ## Modules extend, alter, and enhance core features

 The base Drupal CMS, known as Drupal core, contains the code needed to run the standard CMS functionality as well as many common, but optional, features.
 What makes Drupal shine is the availability of [thousands of contributed modules](https://www.drupal.org/project/project_module) that can be used to alter, extend, and enhance the base CMS with all sorts of new features.

 Drupal modules work much like Gatsby plugins.
-Rather than assume that all Drupal-based applications are going to function the same way, Drupal provides you with a set of Lego blocks and you build the application you need.
+Rather than assume that all Drupal-based applications are going to function the same way, Drupal provides you with a set of snap-together blocks and you build the application you need.
 You can locate and add the additional contributed modules you need, and use the UI to integrate the functionality they provide.
 Doing so allows you to create the unique editorial experience that makes the most sense for your use case.

-If your Gatsby application needs offline support, you use an existing plugin like gatsby-plugin-offline and rely on it to do the heavy lifting.
+If your Gatsby application needs offline support, you use an existing plugin like `gatsby-plugin-offline` and rely on it to do the heavy lifting.
 Similarly in Drupal if you wanted to add the ability to allow editors to crop images based on a chosen focal point you could install the contributed [Focal Point](https://www.drupal.org/project/focal_point) module.
 In both cases you benefit from the existing work, and reduce the amount of time needed to complete the project.

 If you can’t find a module that does exactly what you need, you (or someone else) can usually write PHP code to create a custom module that leverages existing contributed modules and focuses on just the parts that are unique to your application.